johnson86tw/splitter/README.md

 - a hackathon team want to split prizes from sponsors to the team members,
 - or a team registed as a Gitcoin Grant want to split funds from contributors to the team members.

+## Rules of the Contract
+- Owner can add payee
+- Owner can finalize the state of the contract
+- When it comes to be finalized, the number of the payees is fixed, no one can add payee.

 ## Tech-stack
 - vite
 - hardhat